swaptacular/swpt_accounts/protocol.rst

 negligible_amount : float
    MUST contain value of the ``negligible_amount`` field in the latest applied `ConfigureAccount`_ message.
-If there have not been any applied `ConfigureAccount`_ messages yet, the value SHOULD represent the default configuration settings.
+If there have not been any applied `ConfigureAccount`_ messages yet, the value MUST represent the current configuration settings.

 config_flags : int32
    MUST contain the value of the ``config_flags`` field in the latest applied `ConfigureAccount`_ message.
-If there have not been any applied `ConfigureAccount`_ messages yet, the value SHOULD represent the default configuration settings.
+If there have not been any applied `ConfigureAccount`_ messages yet, the value MUST represent the current configuration settings.

 config : string
    MUST contain the value of the ``config`` field in the latest applied `ConfigureAccount`_ message.
-If there have not been any applied `ConfigureAccount`_ messages yet, the value SHOULD represent the default configuration settings.
+If there have not been any applied `ConfigureAccount`_ messages yet, the value MUST represent the current configuration settings.

 account_identity : string
    A string which (along with ``debtor_id``) globally identifies the